How Inspera Originality works

 -

-If these requirements are not met, the text will appear in Canvas, but no originality report will be generated and no plagiarism check will be performed.
+If these requirements are not met, no plagiarism check will be performed.

 How the review works